-The underwriting risk has changed significantly in the reporting period (the materiality threshold here was taken to be 10% of the diversified SCR on December 31, 2020, i.e. 2,052k EUR).
+The underwriting risk has changed significantly in the reporting period (the materiality threshold here was taken to be 10% of the diversified SCR on December 31, 2021, i.e. 1,829k EUR).
 This is based on a corresponding change in lapse risk:

-The lapse risk decreased from 12,076k EUR to 9,667k EUR in the reporting period, which is considered a material change.
-The reason for this is the recovery of equity markets after the corona crisis.
+The lapse risk decreased from 9,667k EUR to 5,704k EUR in the reporting period, which is considered a material change.
+The reason for this are the increased risk free interest rates as well as declined equity markets in the 2022 financial year.
 A corresponding correlation between lapse risk and a change in equities is well-known from the company's own risk and solvency assessment (OSN, see B.3.6).